Washington and Jefferson College (B.A., 1984)

 University of Pittsburgh School of Law (J.D., 1987)

-She served in the U.S. House of Representatives for three terms, from January 2001 until January 2007.
-Ms. Hart is the first and only Republican woman in history to represent Pennsylvania at the federal level.
+She served in the U.S. House of Representatives for three terms.
+Ms. Hart is the first and only Republican woman in history to represent Pennsylvania in Congress.
 As a member of the U.S. House, she served on the high profile House Ways and Means Committee with oversight of taxes, trade, welfare programs, health issues and Social Security.
-She also served on the Financial Services, Judiciary, Science and Ethics Committees and served as a Deputy Whip.
-She sponsored tax-free college savings plans, educational programs for non-traditional students and supported reduction in taxes on investment.
-Her tenure was marked by the terror attacks of 9/11 during her first year in office.
-Much of the agenda was consumed thereafter by Homeland Security and Defense and Economic challenges.
+She also served on the Financial Services Committee with oversight of the U.S. Financial System.
+Her service also included the Judiciary, Science and Ethics Committees.
+She served as a Deputy Whip where she built relationships with members and ultimately coalitions for legislative success.
+These included her sponsored tax-free college savings plans, educational programs for non-traditional students and reductions in taxes on investment.
+Her tenure was marked by the terror attacks of 9/11 during her first year in office, requiring significant efforts in Homeland Security and defense along with economic challenges.

-Prior to her Congressional service she served in the Pennsylvania State Senate from 1991-2001.
+Prior to her Congressional service, she served in the Pennsylvania State Senate.
 There, she chaired the Finance committee which had oversight of the State Department of Revenue, State Treasurer, PA Public Pension systems and the PA Lottery.
 While a member of the Senate, she also served on the Banking, Judiciary, Health & Welfare and Rules Committees, spearheading changes to nonprofit law, school reform, reducing taxation for families and businesses, and creating a better state climate for economic growth.

-She has been actively engaged with the Pittsburgh business and legal and civic communities for two decades.
-Her volunteer service has included Higher Education boards at the University of Pittsburgh, Washington & Jefferson College, and the Community College of Allegheny County.
+She has been actively engaged with the Pittsburgh business and legal and civic communities for several decades.
+She currently serves on the Board of Directors of Enterprise Bank.
+Her volunteer service has included higher education boards at the University of Pittsburgh, Washington & Jefferson College, and the Community College of Allegheny County.
 She has also served on the boards of the Veterans Leadership Program, and Pittsburgh Ballet Theatre; and continues her service as Vice Chairman of the Board of the Pittsburgh Film Office.